scottellis/sgx-qt-build/README.md

 Copy this patch file in sgx-qt-build/kernel-3.2/0001-Revert...-v3.2.patch to your kernel recipe directory.
+(The patch comes from Robert Nelson.
+See the References section at the end of this document.)

-For instance, in my repo it would be this directory
+For instance, in my repo the kernel recipe directory would be this

         <top-level>/meta-pansenti/recipes-kernel/linux/linux-sakoman-3.2/